juanelas/paillier-bignum/README.md

 Let m in Z* of n be the clear-text message,

-1. Select random r where in Z* of n
+1. Select random r in Z* of n

 2. Compute ciphertext as: **c = g^m · r^n mod n^2**